evmos/docs/docs/develop/build-a-dApp/create-backend.md

 # Create A Backend

+It is important to note that not all DApps require a backend.
+For example, if the DApp is designed solely for transactions, a backend may not be necessary.
+Additionally, the frontend of a DApp can use standard web technologies and interact with the smart contract using a library like `EvmosJS` and `ethers.js`.
 When building a dApp, having a backend can provide several benefits, including:

 - Resiliency: A DApp's backend is fully distributed and managed on a blockchain platform, so there is no downtime and